 - A pet will suspend all judgement because they just want to be with you

-If you love the idea of staying in a private home but don’t want to be a pet sitter, you might want to look into these two options:
+If you love the idea of staying in a private home but don’t want to be a pet sitter there are several hotel alternatives out there.
+Our you might want to look into a house swap.

 In a home exchange, you swap houses with someone else for a prescribed period of time.
-We have successfully used Homeexchange.com three times, twice in Spain and once in the USA.
+We have successfully done home swaps three times, twice in Spain and once in the USA.
 Like house and pet sitting, we had a free stay, as did the people who stayed in our home.
 Living in a neighbourhood, we met the locals, participated in local activities, and got a better understanding of customs and cultures.